Frequently Asked Questions

 How does private coaching work?

-Private coaching is a six-week program, during which the coach provides guidance and instruction on the best nutrition plan for you.
-The coach is readily available at any time to answer questions.
+Private coaching is an 8-week program, during which your coach provides guidance and instruction on the best nutrition plan for you.
+Your coach is readily available at any time to answer questions.

 You'll learn the basics of what to eat and how often before progressing into weighing and measuring your food using the app.
 At weekly check-ins, the coach will catch up with you and make any necessary adjustments in order to keep you progressing towards your goal.